 ■ ■ ■At its meeting today, the Board decided to leave the cash rate unchanged at 3.50 per cent.

-In Australia, most indicators suggest growth close to trend overall.
-Labour market data show moderate employment growth, even with job shedding in some industries, and the rate of unemployment has thus far remained low.
+In Australia, most indicators available for this meeting suggest growth has been running close to trend, led by very large increases in capital spending in the resources sector.
+Consumption growth was also quite firm in the first half of the year, though some of that strength was temporary.
+Labour market data have shown moderate employment growth, even with job shedding in some industries, and the rate of unemployment has thus far remained low.

 Inflation remains low, with underlying measures near 2 per cent over the year to June, and headline CPI inflation lower than that.
-The effects of the price on carbon will start to affect these measures over the next couple of quarters.
-The Bank's assessment of the outlook for inflation is unchanged: it is expected to be consistent with the target over the next one to two years.
-Maintaining low inflation over the longer term will, however, require growth in domestic costs to continue their recent moderation as the effects of the earlier exchange rate appreciation wane.
+The introduction of the carbon price is starting to affect consumer prices in the current quarter, and this will continue over the next couple of quarters.
+The Bank's assessment is that inflation will be consistent with the target over the next one to two years.
+Maintaining low inflation will, however, require growth in domestic costs to remain contained as the effects of the earlier exchange rate appreciation wane.

 At today's meeting, the Board judged that, with inflation expected to be consistent with the target and growth close to trend, but with a more subdued international outlook than was the case a few months ago, the stance of monetary policy remained appropriate.